systemslab/popper-paper/main.md

     for example, regardless of what CI tool is being used.

-By using version-control systems, lightweight OS-level virtualization, multi-node orchestration, continuous integration and web-based data visualization, re-executing and validating an experiment becomes practical.
-In this paper, we use Git, Docker,
-Ansible, Jupyter notebooks, Github, Cloudlab, Binder, and Travis.
+By using version-control systems, lightweight OS-level virtualization, automated multi-node orchestration, continuous integration and web-based data visualization, re-executing and validating an experiment becomes practical.
+In particular, we make the case for using Git, Docker, Ansible and Jupyter notebooks, and use Github, Cloudlab, Binder and Travis as our proof-of-concept infrastructure.

 The rest of the paper is organized as follows. _Section II_ gives an overview of the high-level workflow that a researcher goes through